2016 Formula One title standings

 Story highlights

-- Lewis Hamilton wins at Hockenheim
+- Nico Rosberg wins at Spa

-- Teammate Rosberg finishes fourth
+- Teammate Hamilton finishes third

 - Red Bull moves above Ferrari

-(CNN)Formula One world championship standings after the 12th race of the 2016 season in Germany, where Lewis Hamilton claimed his sixth win in the past seven races.
+(CNN)Formula One world championship standings after the 13th race of the 2016 season in Belgium, where Nico Rosberg claimed victory over team mate Lewis Hamilton and cut his lead to nine points.

-The world champion went 19 points clear at the top of the drivers' standings, as Mercedes teammate Nico Rosberg finished fourth at his home race, having started in pole position at Hockenheim.
+Rosberg led the Spa circuit race from start to finish after claiming pole in qualifying.
+Hamilton started at the back of the grid but was able to take advantage of the crashes in a chaotic start and charged through the field to finish third.

-Mercedes extended its lead in the constructors' championship, while Red Bull moved above Ferrari into second place after Daniel Ricciardo and Max Verstappen both finished on the podium.
+Mercedes extended its lead over Red Bull and Ferrari in the constructors' championship.

 Drivers: